Is There an Iron Supplement That Doesn't Cause Black Stools?

 Should I stop taking iron supplements if my stool is black?

 If your stool turns black after taking iron supplements, it is generally not necessary to stop taking the supplement.
 This is a common side effect and does not necessarily indicate a problem.
-However, if you are concerned or experience other symptoms such as abdominal pain, nausea, vomiting, diarrhea, or constipation, you should talk to your healthcare provider.
-You should also consider supplements such as nano iron which do not negatively impact your microbiome.
+However, if you are concerned or experience other symptoms such as abdominal pain, nausea, vomiting, etc., you should talk to your healthcare provider.
+You should also consider supplements such as nano iron which are less likely to negatively impact your microbiome.

 How long does poop stay black after iron tablets?